Predicates

 goal that will be called by the meta-predicate.

-Some meta-predicates have meta-arguments which are not goals but closures.
+Some meta-predicates have meta-arguments that are not goals but closures.
 Logtalk supports the definition of meta-predicates that are called with closures instead of goals as long as the definition uses the call/1-N built-in predicate to call the closure with the additional arguments.
 A classical example is a list mapping predicate:

 :- public(map/2).